Source code for squidpy.experimental.im._calculate_image_features

 """Compute all requested features for a single tile.

-DataFrame indexed by cell label ID with one column per feature.
+requested).
+Returns a DataFrame indexed by cell label ID, one column per

 """